Dawn Patrol (album)

-Dawn Patrol is the debut studio album by American hard rock band Night Ranger, released on November 1, 1982, by Neil Bogart's The Boardwalk Entertainment Co.
+Dawn Patrol is the debut studio album by American hard rock band Night Ranger, released in November 1982 by Neil Bogart's The Boardwalk Entertainment Co.
+The cover art of the album features dishes of the Very Large Array in central New Mexico.

 Background

 During the recording of the album, the band was known as just Ranger.
 The first issues of the album were printed and ready to be shipped when a country band from California was found to have the same name.
 The band decided to name themselves Night Ranger after the song that Blades had written for the album, and Boardwalk proceeded to destroy every copy that had "Ranger" on it.

 Release

 "Don't Tell Me You Love Me", the first single, which had a music video that entered heavy rotation on MTV, reached number 40 on the Billboard Hot 100 and number four on Billboard's Mainstream Rock Tracks chart.